InfosecOTB/td-ai-threat-models/README.md

 ## Overview

-Here you'll find threat models created using [Threat Dragon](https://owasp.org/www-project-threat-dragon/) - the popular open-source threat modeling tool - but with a twist: we've enhanced each model with AI-generated threat analysis from top AI providers including Anthropic, OpenAI, Google, xAI, and Novita.
+Here you'll find threat models created using [Threat Dragon](https://owasp.org/www-project-threat-dragon/) - the popular open-source threat modeling tool - but with a twist: I've enhanced each model with AI-generated threat analysis from top AI providers including Anthropic, OpenAI, Google, xAI, and Novita.
 These models span various system architectures, showing you firsthand how AI can revolutionize traditional threat modeling practices.

 ## AI Threat Generation Tool